 The First WIF Seagrass Project

 WIF are currently undertaking significant research to explore methods for seagrass conservation.
 Our specialists are investigating methodologies for verifying carbon sequestration rates of seagrasses to enable certification of carbon credits.
-Meanwhile, a WIF project encompassing 4,000 hectares of seagrass conservation will be started in 2023.
 Innovative techniques such as under-water drone monitoring were introduced during the preparation process in collaboration with marine science university students.

 This seagrass project is in the marine areas outside WIF’s first mangrove restoration project.
 This will protect endangered species, with emphasis on a colony of about 20 endangered dugongs and a colony of 400 sea turtles.
 As well as ensuring its carbon sequestration, the protected sea environment will serve the same purpose for marine life as the newly planted mangrove forest; providing shelter to endangered wild species and helping protect biodiversity.